Lassie Online

 Tommy Rettig (television's "Jeff") was allergic to dogs.

 Jan Clayton (Ellen Miller) originated the role of Julie Jordan in Rogers and Hammerstein's stage musical Carousel.
-An accomplished Broadway actress, she sang several times on the show, most notably in "The Gypsies."
+An accomplished Broadway actress, she sang several times on the series, most notably in "The Gypsies."

 Contrary to how good it all looked on TV, Rettig and the boy who played "Porky" really didn't get along.
 Joey Vieira (whose stage name was Donald Keeler) recalls that he and Rettig were always fighting.